|Country Number (62?)||1988||THIRD WAVE|

-The first of the two Dalek movies screened in Spain, under the title "Dr Who y los Daleks".
+The first of the two Dalek movies screened in Spain and its island territories under the title "Dr Who y los Daleks".
 It was distributed by Rosa Films, and as far as we can tell, the film was dubbed.

-The film premiered at the El Apolo theatre in Madrid on 7 January 1967.
+It wasn't until the new year that the film reached mainland Spain.
+It's first showing was at the El Apolo theatre in Madrid on 7 January 1967.
 A review appeared in the 8 January 1967 edition of the ABC:

 The Madrid newspaper ABC ran two advertisements - the first on 6 January 1967 announcing the film starting at the Apolo cinema "tomorrow", the next on 7 January announcing the premiere "Today".
 (These two print ads featured a weird stacked spherical 'structure' that has no bearing on the film whatsoever - or at least as far as we can tell.)

 The text reads:

 - EMOCIONANTE ESTRENO (EXCITING PREMIERE)